Different Types of Plumbers

 Insured vs. Bonded

-A quality plumbing contractor should be both bonded and insured to protect both you and the plumber from unforeseen costs and damages.
-Therefore, you should ask to see proof of commercial liability insurance and a surety bond before engaging the services of a plumber.
+A qualified plumber should be bonded and insured to protect both you and the plumber from any unexpected cost or damages.
+Ask for proof of liability insurance and a surety bond before hiring a plumber to make sure you have a reliable contractor who will perform the task due diligently.

-I learned this one the hard way.
-The price you get over the phone is generally a base price, and it can increase significantly once someone gets to your house and really sees what's going on.
+I unfortunately learned this one the hard way.
+The price you receive over the phone is usually a base number and may significantly change once the damage is assessed on site.
 Emergency plumbing problems simply cannot be diagnosed over the phone — especially if you aren't talking with an actual plumber when you call.

 Look for 24-Hour Emergency Services